 As the time draws near for the Bridegroom to arrive, the Bride has not made herself ready.
 She has not yet taken a shower, nor laundered or ironed her clothes, nor prepared her dress, nor laid out her wardrobe.
 She has also not prepared her wedding veil.

 Instead, she is enthralled with the “timing” of when the Bridegroom will arrive.
-So, she watches the calendar and the clock; She uses her calculator to determine the likelihood of the Bridegroom’s arrival on particular days; Her focus is not on her preparation, but is on the door.
+So, she watches the calendar and the clock; She uses her calculator to determine the likelihood of the Bridegroom’s arrival on particular days.

 Why is this?

 Someone has been speaking to the Bride Candidates, telling them they are “already” prepared, and that there is nothing left for them to do but “wait.”
 The “wise” virgins, however, are not going to stake their entire future on what some Theological Seminary has proclaimed through its Pastor-Graduates.

 No, they will not take their Leader’s word for the matter, no matter how nice he may be.

 No, the “wise” virgins will seek the Scriptures on their own, and will find their preparation on their own.

 Today’s Proverb illustrates the preparation the “wise” virgins will undergo:

 “Who can find a virtuous <02428> woman? for her price is far above rubies.”
 (Proverbs 31:10)

 Here the word translated ‘virtuous’ is the Hebrew word ‘chayil,’ Strongs number <02428> which stems from <02342> ‘chuwl’ meaning “travail, bring forth.”